Skip to content

 Allows users to enter the short form of their username (e.g., 'dave') instead of the full UPN.

-cn_name_mapping = true
+cn_name_mapping = false

 local_groups